Sankalp96/GenAI/README.md

 # GenAI

-# 🧠 TinyGPT: A Character-Level Transformer Language Model
+# 🧠 MiniGPT: A Character-Level Transformer Language Model

 This project is a minimalist implementation of a **character-level Transformer language model**, trained on Shakespeare’s works.
 Inspired by Andrej Karpathy’s `nanoGPT`, the model learns to generate text one character at a time.